 About the wine:

 The 2018 Barolo is a magnificent wine.
-The aromas alone are captivating.
+The aromas alone are fascinating.
 Once again, this is one of the things that makes Barolo Sperss such an appealing wine.
 Sweet black cherry, lavender, spices, and leather lend this exceptionally translucent Barolo an impressive depth.
 The powerful tannins of Serralunga are present, but they are beautifully integrated into the wine’s structure.

 James Suckling